norikinishida/discourse-parsing/README.md

 - Arc-factored discourse dependency parser using a BERT-based biaffine model and multi-stage Eisner decoding
 - Shift-reduce discourse dependency parser using a BERT-based arc-standard model
 - Stack-pointer discourse dependency parser using a BERT-based pointer network
-- Bootstrapping algorithms (self-training, co-training, tri-training, and assymmetric tri-training) of discourse dependency parsers for unsupervised domain adaptation (Nishida and Matsumoto, 2021) (to appear in TACL)
+- Bootstrapping algorithms (self-training, co-training, tri-training, and assymmetric tri-training) of discourse dependency parsers for unsupervised domain adaptation ([Nishida and Matsumoto, 2022](https://doi.org/10.1162/tacl_a_00451))

 ## Requirements